Andrew Jolivétte

 Dr. Jolivette is a former Professor and Department Chair of American Indian Studies at San Francisco State University and a Senior Ford Foundation Fellow.
 Throughout the course of his nearly 3 decades in education, he has served as Dean of Students and Multicultural Programs at Presidio Hill School, as Interim Principal of XCEL Cross Cultural Charter High School in San Francisco, CA, among many roles in K-12 and higher education.

-An enrolled member of the Atakapa-Ishak Nation of Lousiana, he is his tribe's former tribal historian and is born of the Hiyekiti Ishak [Sunrise People] of the Tsikip/Heron Clan.
+An enrolled member of the Atakapa-Ishak Nation of Louisiana, he is his tribe's former tribal historian and is born of the Hiyekiti Ishak [Sunrise People] of the Tsikip/Heron Clan.
 He is a Louisisna Creole of Ishak, West African, French, Spanish, Italian, and Irish descent.

 Reweaving the Spirit Ties: Native, African, and Indigenous Kinship This presentation centers the historic and contemporary relationships, convergences, shared struggles, and collective acts of healing enacted by Afro-Indigenous, Black, American Indian, Afro-Latinx, Afro-Caribbean, and other Black Indigenous communities in naming, celebrating, and transforming colonial trauma, soul loss, and violence to sites of radical love and transformative justice through shared kinship.